-Michael is also Chair of the School's Archives Committee and a member of the Estates, the Finance and General Purposes, the Governance and Nominations, and the Overseas Committees.
+Michael is also Chair of the School's Archives Committee and a member of the Estates, the Finance and General Purposes and the Governance and Nominations Committees.
 He has been the Honorary Treasurer of the Westminster School Society since 1981.

-Nabeel is a Portfolio Manager at Elliott Investment Management, an investment firm with approximately $40 billion in assets under management where he has a global mandate focused on activist and special situations investing.
+Nabeel is a Senior Portfolio Manager at Elliott Investment Management, an investment firm with more than $50 billion in assets under management where he has a global mandate focused on activist and special situations investing.

 Prior to joining Elliott in 2012, Nabeel worked in private equity at Apax Partners and Goldman Sachs.
 Nabeel attended both the Westminster Under School and the Great School and holds a BA in Philosophy, Politics and Economics from Balliol College, Oxford University and an MBA from Harvard Business School.
 He lives in London with his wife and two daughters.